Facebook

 Do You Trim Before Cutting Grass?

 It’s most practical to trim the grass after you’ve cut it with your lawnmower.
-That way, you can see what the lawnmower missed, and you now know exactly where to cut with your grass shears.
+That way, you can see what the lawnmower missed and know precisely where to cut with your grass shears.

 When Should You Not Cut Your Grass?

 You shouldn’t cut your grass when it’s wet.
 This can cause the grass blades to stick together, and it leaves you with an uneven cut.
-It’s also slippery when wet, which makes cutting the grass more dangerous for you.
+It’s also slippery when wet, making grass cutting more dangerous.

 You can also skip mowing in winter when the grass isn’t growing.
-If the weather is mild and your grass does continue to grow, though, you can continue mowing.
+If the weather is mild and your grass continues to grow, though, you can continue mowing.

 Are Cordless Grass Shears Any Good?